-Allied Health Care Practitioner: A health care practitioner other than a physician, dentist or midwife who is granted permission by the Board of NH to render health care services to patients in NH facilities or programs.
+Allied Health Care Practitioner: A health care practitioner other than a physician, dentist, nurse practitioner or midwife who is granted permission by the NH Board of Directors to render health care services to patients in NH facilities or programs.

-Attending Physician: The Physician who is primarily responsible for the care of the patient during the patient's stay in a facility under the control of NH.
+Attending Practitioner: The physician, nurse practitioner or midwife who is primarily responsible for the care of the patient during the patient's stay in a facility under the control of NH.